cdktf/cdktf-local-exec/README.md

 new LocalExec(this, "backend-build", {
   cwd: "/path/to/project/backend",
-  forceLocal: true, // can not run remotely since the runner has no docker access
+  copyBeforeRun: false, // can not run remotely since the runner has no docker access
   command: "docker build -t foo . && docker push foo", });
 ```